Bg987/SellEase-Backend/README.md

 # 🛒 SellEase

 The **SellEase Backend** is a powerful Node.js and Express.js REST API designed for a second-hand item marketplace.
-It supports secure user authentication, item listings (buy/sell), chat functionality, and admin controls.
+It supports secure user authentication, item listings (buy/sell), chat functionality.
 Built on the **MERN stack**, it uses **MongoDB** for flexible data handling and **Socket.IO** for real-time chat and dashboard updates.

 ---